 Real Food Liz/Liz Wolfe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Regarding other affiliate links and affiliate relationships: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 For more information, click here.

-A long time ago in a galaxy far, far away…I stated on the Cave Girl Eats Facebook Page that I was literally seconds away from dying my hair with Henna.
+A long time ago in a galaxy far, far away…I stated on the Facebook Page that I was literally seconds away from dying my hair with Henna.

 And then, a concerned group of citizens informed me that I was quite literally about to ruin my life forever.
 And possibly the lives of everyone I know.
-And puppies were going to be kicked and kittens would cry and Kardashians would rule the world and I would become yet another fool taken in by Henna Lore.
+And puppies were going to be kicked and kittens would cry and Kardashians would rule the world and I would become yet another fool taken in by Henna Lore and it would be “the most tragical thing that has ever happened to me.”

 So, of course, I put the Henna away.
 I shuddered to think of the pain I’d almost caused myself.
 I replayed the scene from Anne of Green Gables where Anne’s hair turns green because she attempted to flaunt nature as I almost did (except, in my scenario, I was simply trying to cover a crop of pesky premature YES THEY ARE PREMATURE I’M NOT OLD YET greys).